Vistula: Historical relevance

 Vistula River used to be connected to the Dnieper River, and thence to the Black Sea via the Augustów Canal, a technological marvel with numerous sluices contributing to its aesthetic appeal.
 It was the first waterway in Central Europe to provide a direct link between the two major rivers, the Vistula and the Neman.
 It provided a link with the Black Sea to the south through the Oginski Canal, Dnieper River, Berezina Canal, and Dvina River.
 The Baltic Sea- Vistula- Dnieper- Black Sea route with its rivers was one of the most ancient trade routes, the Amber Road, on which amber and other items were traded from Northern Europe to Greece, Asia, Egypt, and elsewhere.

-A Vistulan stronghold in Wiślica once stood here.

 The Vistula estuary was settled by Slavs in the seventh and eighth century.
 Based on archeological and linguistic findings, it has been postulated that these settlers moved northward along the Vistula River.
 This however contradicts another hypothesis supported by some researchers saying the Veleti moved westward from the Vistula delta.

 A number of West Slavic Polish tribes formed small dominions beginning in the eighth century, some of which coalesced later into larger ones.
 Among the tribes listed in the Bavarian Geographer's ninth-century document was the Vistulans (Wiślanie) in southern Poland.
 Kraków and Wiślica were their main centres.